Murder of Adam Anhang: Adam Anhang's early life, education and career

 Adam Joel Anhang was born and raised in Winnipeg, Manitoba, Canada.
 He began his undergraduate studies at Yeshiva University, serving as executive editor of the student newspaper and a competitive member of the fencing team.
 He completed his undergraduate degree at the Wharton School of Business at the University of Pennsylvania in Philadelphia.
 Following graduation, he returned to Wharton to give guest lectures on real estate.

 Anhang's career focused on revitalizing neighborhoods through real estate development.
 After working at NorthStar Capital Investment Corporation (predecessor to NorthStar Realty), he started his own consulting business advising companies in various industries, including online gaming software company CWC Gaming.
 He invested in and developed properties in Puerto Rico; among other projects, he was part-owner of the Martineau Bay Resort (a former Wyndham Hotels & Resorts property) in Vieques, Puerto Rico.

+Marriage and dispute

 Vázquez-Rijos was a former Miss Puerto Rico Petite winner.

 Anhang and Vázquez-Rijos signed a prenuptial agreement one day before they were married, as Anhang's net worth was estimated at more than $24 million while Vazquez's was only $62,300.
 Anhang's father Abraham said "The motive was greed.
 The whole [Vázquez] family had moved into their house and basically he had to move out.
 There was no doubt that they looked upon him as a meal ticket and he was dispensable.
 In fact, they convinced themselves that he was worth to them more dead than alive."

-Investigation and prosecution
+Vázquez-Rijos would receive $8 million according to Adam's will if he was killed, much more than the maximum of $360,000 that she would get in a divorce.

+When Vázquez-Rijos announced she was pregnant, Adam felt pressured by her family and the pair quietly married in March 2005 after signing a prenup agreement.
+However, Adam soon learned that the pregnancy had been a ruse, as “He came to realize quickly that it was all about the money and the prestige of being with him”.
+Within months, the marriage was falling apart and Adam became fearful of Vázquez-Rijos as she had alleged links to Puerto Rican organized crime, so he moved into his own apartment and hired a bodyguard, while initiating divorce proceedings.

+Murder

+On an evening in September 2005, Adam agreed to have dinner with Vázquez-Rijos in order to finalize their divorce.
+Adam gave his bodyguard the night off so that talks could proceed more smoothly.
+However, it turned out that this dinner was a trap set by Vázquez-Rijos.
+Witnesses reported that when the assailant attacked and killed Adam, Vázquez-Rijos "didn’t scream, never ran, and even had a brief conversation with him before he pushed her to the ground and hurt her just enough to make it look like she had been a target, too".